DLX Influencer Jennifer Brown detail interview with some interesting facts she discuss.

 Jennifer Brown: Little Mombo camp in Botswana – it is called the “Land of Plenty” and has probably the best game viewing in all of Africa.
 When we were there we saw the entire “Big 5.”
 It was a small lodge, with only about 6 rooms, which were more like individual camps, with our own swimming pool outside.
 I would go back in a heartbeat.

 Ritz Carlton in Tahoe, CA – This property will always be high on my list because my husband Eric and I got engaged here.
 It’s located in the Northstar resort location, with ski-in and ski-out, and all the rooms have balconies and fireplaces.
-The ski-in ski-out services are fabulous and takes away all the hassle that can sometimes come with ski trips.
+The ski-in-ski-out services are fabulous and take away all the hassle that can sometimes come with ski trips.

 Oberoi Vanyavilas in Ranthambore, India – This is an extremely luxurious hotel in the former hunting grounds for the Maharajas.
 The rooms are luxury tents with oversized claw foot bathtubs.
 During the day, you can go on game drives (like on safari) to see Bengal tigers.
 You feel transported back in history at this hotel.
 My family and I stayed here a number of years ago and had an amazing time.